strikaza/WarGame/README.md

 Card game of War simulation.
 Run, step-through, and debug to understand the workflow.
-Deterministic game, so go actual player involvement needed.
+Deterministic game, so no actual player involvement needed.